VX Fiber Limited

 We also obtain and use certain aggregated data such as statistical or demographic data for any purpose (“Aggregated Data“).
 Aggregated Data may be derived from your personal data but does not directly or indirectly reveal your identity.
 For example, we may aggregate your Information Technology Data to calculate the percentage of users accessing a specific feature on our website.
 However, if we re-combine or re-connect Aggregated Data with your personal data so that it can directly or indirectly identify you, we treat the combined data as personal data which will be used in accordance with this Privacy Notice.

-In addition, we may obtain certain special categories of your data / sensitive personal data, and this Privacy Notice specifically sets out how we may process these types of personal data.
-The special categories of data are: (i) personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership; and (ii) the processing of genetic data, biometric data for the purposes of uniquely identifying a natural person, data concerning health or data concerning a natural person’s sex life or sexual orientation.
+a.
+In addition, we may obtain process certain special categories of your data which is also known as sensitive personal data, and this Privacy Notice specifically sets out how we may process these types of personal data.
+The special categories of data are: (i) biometric data for the purposes of uniquely identifying a natural person, given the specific consent at the time of gathering the data, and (ii) personal data revealing racial or ethnic origin, religious beliefs, trade-union membership, genetic data, health-related data, and sexual orientation data; in each case, relating to prospective and current employees provided prior consent has been obtained to process such categories of sensitive personal data.

 4. THE SOURCES FROM WHICH WE OBTAIN YOUR PERSONAL DATA